 Try to keep the dressing dry for at least 24 hours and make sure you don’t receive any other anaesthesia (such as dental injections) for 48 hours after the appointment.

 FOLLOW UP APPOINTMENTS

-We’ll book in your two follow-up appointments so we can check the progress of your verrucae — one after a week and one after eight weeks.
-This will give us an idea of how your immune system has responded to the treatment and whether or not you’ll need a second round.
+We’ll book in your two follow-up appointments so we can check the progress of your verrucae.
+This will give us an idea of how your immune system has responded to the treatment and whether you’ll need a second round.

 Our state-of-the-art clinic in Bedford is fully equipped for all your foot care needs.
 If you’re looking for effective plantar wart removal, you can get in touch with the MyFootMedic team to discuss verruca needling options.